 Humble brings fresh tracks and huge truths from his own life every week on his popular Youtube channel.
 His distinctive style and point of view have also been featured on popular television program CBC’s Canada Reads, and took home top prize.
 He was also the feature in Apple’s first Canadian ad spot for their #ShotOnIphone campaign.

 Humble recently released his latest EP titled Righteous/Ratchet which features the first single H.A.I.R, a celebration of women of all shapes, sizes, hair and walks of life.
 His self directed video for H.A.I.R has amassed almost 2 Million views since it’s release.
-The video features YouTube sensation and longtime collaborator Lilly Singh.
+The video features a YouTube sensation and longtime collaborator, Lilly Singh.

 As educators we are trained to take responsibility when our students don’t grasp a concept, but sometimes that responsibility can be used against us (deadlines form our administrators, issues from the kids parents, changes in government policies and workload).